-Under no circumstances may a lock or tag be removed by any employee other than the individual placing the lock.
+Only by following Removal of Lockout Devices in this policy may a lock or tag be removed by any employee other than the individual placing the lock.
+Project Mgmt. must be involved.

-Any and all personnel found to be operating a switch or device identified with 'DANGER' tags or removes a tag without authorization will be subject to disciplinary action, up to and including immediate dismissal.
+Any and all personnel found to be operating a switch or device identified with 'Do Not Operate' tags or removes a tag without authorization will be subject to disciplinary action, up to and including immediate dismissal.

-All pressurized (air, water, etc.) systems must also be clearly identified with a 'DANGER - UNDER PRESSURE' sign or tag.
+All pressurized (air, water, etc.) systems must also be clearly identified with a barricade and 'DANGER - UNDER PRESSURE' signs or tags.